-Gut Altentann is the Austrian course that Jack built and it’s set on the outskirts of Mozart’s hometown, Salzburg.
+Gut Altentann is the Austrian course that Ron Kirby and Jack built and it’s set on the outskirts of Mozart’s hometown, Salzburg.
 Gut Altentann Golf Club was founded in 1988 and it was the Golden Bear’s first European ensemble.
 Twenty years later, and the course is one of less than a dozen to have been designed by Nicklaus in continental Europe – a remarkably small number considering that Jack has built over 300 courses worldwide.

 This is an Austrian Open venue, so it’s no surprise to hear that Gut Altentann is a stern challenge.
 With two lakes and a sprinkle of Jack’s risk-and-reward design makes for an immensely enjoyable round.
 The topography is perfect for golf and the variation holds your attention from start to finish.